EmonKarmaker/EmonKarmaker/README.md

-Computer Science graduate with expertise in Machine Learning and Deep Learning, specializing in Python-based AI development.
-Skilled in TensorFlow, Keras, PyTorch, and Scikit-learn, with experience deploying models on AWS, building ML pipelines, and using Docker.
-Proficient in SQL and Power BI for data analysis and visualization.
-Seeking an ML Engineer or Applied AI role to deliver scalable, data-driven solutions in  tech industry.
+Computer Science graduate with strong expertise in Machine Learning, Deep Learning, and Agentic AI systems, specializing in Python-based AI development.
+Experienced in building LLM-powered applications and AI agents using FastAPI, LangGraph, LangChain, and workflow automation tools like n8n.
+Proficient in
+TensorFlow, Keras, PyTorch, and Scikit-learn, with hands-on experience deploying scalable AI systems using Docker and cloud platforms.
+Skilled in SQL and
+Power BI for data analysis and visualization.
+Actively seeking ML Engineer, Applied AI, or LLM Engineer roles to build intelligent, production-ready AI solutions.

 <img src="https://komarev.com/ghpvc/?username=EmonKarmaker&color=blue&style=flat-square" />